 Original aluminium body repaired wherever possible, new front panel and wings made to correct the front of the car back to original Zagato factory shape and detailing.

-Chassis fitted to our Celette measuring jig to check alignment.
-Front was high on one side from accident damage so had to be pulled square.
+Chassis fitted to our Celette measuring jig to check and adjust alignment.
 Next job is to repair and refit the aluminium body.

 Car disassembled, paint removed from aluminium body, chassis blasted and primed ready for chassis and body repairs to be carried out.